ibm-cloud-docs/vpc/vpc-networking-concepts.md

 * Extra-VPC service (for IaaS or CSE access)
 * Extra-VPC internet (for internet access)

 **Intra-subnet, intra-host** data flows: These are the simplest.
-Packets flow between the VSIs on the hypervisor, and no packets are leaving the hypervisor.
+Packets flow between the virtual server instances on the hypervisor, and no packets are leaving the hypervisor.

 **Intra-subnet, inter-host** data flows: These flows involve packets leaving the hypervisor.
-Each packet is tagged with the proper VNI (virtualized network identifier) to ensure data isolation, and then it's sent to the destination hypervisor, which hosts the destination VSI.
-The destination hypervisor strips off the VNI and forwards the data packet to the destination VSI.
+Each packet is tagged with the proper VNI (virtualized network identifier) to ensure data isolation, and then it's sent to the destination hypervisor, which hosts the destination virtual server instance.
+The destination hypervisor strips off the VNI and forwards the data packet to the destination virtual server instance.

 **Inter-subnet, intra-zone** data flows: These flows involve packets that utilize the VPC's implicit router function, which connects all subnets created in the VPC.
 It routes the data packet to the correct destination hypervisor.
 If the destination hypervisor is different from the source hypervisor, the data packet is tagged with the proper VNI and sent to the destination hypervisor.
-There, the VNI is stripped off and the data packet is forwarded to the destination VSI.
+There, the VNI is stripped off and the data packet is forwarded to the destination virtual server instance.
 (These last steps are the same as described in the previous type of data flow.)

 **Inter-subnet, inter-zone** data flows: For these flows, the implicit router function removes the VNI and forwards the packet in the VPC's MPLS VPN for transit across the cloud backbone.
 At the destination zone, the implicit router function tags the data packet with the appropriate VNI.
-Then the packet is forwarded to the destination hypervisor, where the VNI is (as previously described) stripped off again so that the data packet can be forwarded to the destination VSI.
+Then the packet is forwarded to the destination hypervisor, where the VNI is (as previously described) stripped off again so that the data packet can be forwarded to the destination virtual server instance.

 **Extra-vpc service** data flows: Packets destined for IaaS or IBM Cloud Service Endpoint (CSE) services utilize the VPC's implicit router function, and they also utilize a network address translation (NAT) function.
-The translation function replaces the VSI address with an IPv4 address, which identifies the VPC to the IaaS or CSE service that's being requested.
+The translation function replaces the virtual server instance address with an IPv4 address, which identifies the VPC to the IaaS or CSE service that's being requested.

 **Extra-vpc internet** data flows: Packets destined for the internet are the most complex.
 Besides utilizing the VPC's implicit router function, each of these flows also relies on one of the implicit router's two network address translation (NAT) functions:

   * an explicit one-to-many NAT through a public gateway function that serves all subnets connected to it.
-  * one-to-one NAT assigned to individual VSIs.
+  * one-to-one NAT assigned to individual virtual server instances.

-After NAT translation, the implicit router forwards these internet-destined packets to the internet, using the cloud backbone.
+After NAT translation, the implicit router forwards these internet-destined packets to the internet, by using the cloud backbone.

 ## Life cycle of external IPs associated with public gateway functions
  {: #pgw-external-IP-lifecycle}